 The museum was renovated between July and September 2004.
 The displays were completely reorganized so that they made more sense.
 Now, not only is the art arranged chronologically it also grouped into themes within a particular period.
 The second floor of the museum is now devoted to the history of Japanese art with an aims of helping visitors understand and appreciate the art not just observe it, with special attention given to the tea ceremony, ukiyoe and customs of the Edo period.
 On the first floor objects are groups by art form, with area for paintings, lacquerware and gold and bronze Buddha statues.
 There are also displays of Ainu cultural and everyday items and photographs of the Okinawa-based Ryukyu Kingdom.

 The renovated museum has more English signs and captions and computers where you looks stuff up and hands on exhibits where you can your hand at different art forms.
 Information areas are conveniently located and floor plan brochures are available in several languages.
-The museum also host a wide range of lectures and discussion and concerts and other events, Website: Tokyo National Museum site tnm.go.jp
+The museum also host a wide range of lectures and discussion and concerts and other events.
+Hours Open: 9:30 a.m.-5:00pm; open until 9:00pm on Fridays and Saturdays.
+Closed: Monday and the year end through New Year’s holiday.
+Getting There: 10-minute walk from JR or subway Ueno Station Website: Tokyo National Museum site tnm.go.jp

 Gallery of Horyuji (part of the Tokyo National Museum) is dedicated to preservation of 319 delicate, 1,200-year-old works of art---mostly bronze Buddha and bodhisattva statues, nimbuses, reliefs, scrolls and masks---taken from Nara's Horyuji temple after it was damaged by fire in 1949.
 In the past the works were only displayed on Thursday unless the humidity level was too high and then they weren't shown at all.
 In 1999, a new facility was opened that allows the works to be shown every day.

-National Art Center Tokyo (Roppongi Hills) is a new museum opened in January 2007.
-Designed by the architect Kisho Kurokawa, it is a $300 million architectural marvel with lots of gallery space and a stunning glass facade, said to resemble a tsunami wave, augmented by beautifully-landscaped entrance.
+National Art Center Tokyo (Roppongi Hills) has Japan's largest exhibition space and serves as a venue for various art exhibitions.
+Opened in January 2007 and designed by the architect Kisho Kurokawa, it is a $300 million architectural marvel with lots of gallery space and a stunning glass facade, said to resemble a tsunami wave, augmented by beautifully-landscaped entrance.
 The only thing its lacks thus far are exhibits of art worthy to fill it.

 On his design Kurokawa told the Asahi Shimbun, “Architecture that creates ambiguity and a little bit of confusion makes people think, or makes them go into a maze.
 In the design for the NACT, I use several ambiguities.
 The first one is the ambiguity of interior and exterior.
 The second way is high-tech and primitive.”
 Among the center’s greatest delights are a bamboo garden located in an unexpected place and interior iron wood floor that continues outside the building.
 Among its high-tech features are cleaning robots and lights that brighten and dim when you walk by them.
 Two concrete tornados welcome visitors at the main door.
-Websites: National Art Center Tokyo site nact.jp
+Location: 7-22-2 Roppongi, Minato-ku, Tokyo 106-8558 +81-3-5777-8600 Hours Open: 10:00 a.m.-6:00pm Closed: Tue. and the year end through New Year’s holiday.
+Getting There: 1-minute walk from Nogisaka Station or 5-minute walk from Roppongi Station Websites: National Art Center Tokyo site nact.jp

-Ghibli Museum (Mitaka Station on the JR Chuo train line) is the brainchild of Hayao Miyazaki, the Japanese animator that created Princess Mononoke and won an academy award for Spirited Away .
+Ghibli Museum (Mitaka Station on the JR Chuo train line) is the brainchild of Hayao Miyazaki, the Japanese animator that created Princess Mononoke and My Neighbor Totoro and won an Academy Award for Spirited Away .
 Opened in October 2001 and built at a cost of $42 million, it is designed by Miyazaki himself and named after Miyazaki’s studio.
 It attracted more than one million visitors and is best described as a hands-on art museum-playground for children.

 Margaret Talbot wrote the in The New Yorker, “From the outside, the museum resembles an oversized adobe house, with slightly melted edges; its exterior walls are painted in saltwater-taffy shades of pink, green and yellow.
 Inside, the museum looks like a child’s fantasy of Old Europe submitted to a rigorous Arts and Crafts sensibility...stained-glass windows cast candy colored light on white-washed walls; a spiral stairway climbs...to a rooftop garden of wild grasses, over which a hammered-metal robot soldier stands guard.
 In the central hall, beneath a high ceiling, a web of balconies and bridges suggests a dream vison of a 19th century factory.”